LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 ##### Clone your Fork

-Now that you have your own *remote* repository hosted on GitHub, it's time to start working on it!
+Now that you have your own *remote* repository hosted on GitHub, it's time to start working on it.
 To do so, you will *clone* the remote repo onto your local machine (the CS50 IDE).

 Open up the terminal in your IDE, and type the following: